-President of Université de Paris, is Udice’s first president.
+President of Université de Strasbourg and Udice’s president.

 A professor of physiology since 1995, Christine Clerici joined UFR Médecine de Paris Diderot in 2002.
 Following a medical specialisation in pneumology, she became a hospital practitioner in functional exploration.

 As a member of Inserm’s “physiopathology and epidemiology of respiratory insufficiency” unit, Christine Clerici’s research activities are focused on the mechanisms involved in the resorption of pulmonary oedemas induced by lesions, particularly for in vitro and in vivo models of acute respiratory distress syndrome.

 First elected to Paris Diderot’s Board of Directors in 2005, she served as “health” delegate to the President and as Paris Diderot’s delegate to Inserm from 2009 to 2011.
 Then, in March 2012, she was elected Vice President of the Board of Directors.

 In October 2013, she was appointed provisional administrator of Université Paris Diderot and then elected President on 5 May 2014.
 She was re-elected for a second term on 7 May 2018.